Artii4/Colors.h/README.md

 // Clearing terminal
-eraseScreen();                      // Clears from cursor to end eraseScreen(position::TOEND)        // Clears from cursor to end (explicit) eraseScreen(position::TOBEGINNING)  // Clears from cursor to beginning eraseScreen(position::ALL)          // Clears all eraseScreen(position::CLEAR)        // Deletes lines in scrollback buffer
+eraseScreen();                      // Clears from cursor to end eraseScreen(position::TOEND);       // Clears from cursor to end (explicit) eraseScreen(position::TOBEGINNING); // Clears from cursor to beginning eraseScreen(position::ALL);         // Clears all eraseScreen(position::CLEAR);       // Deletes lines in scrollback buffer

 // Enumerations:
 //